*Includes series spoilers, so if you’re not caught up, proceed at your own risk.*

 Twenty-first century Doctor Who, much like another show I love (The Walking Dead), goes down in my TV-watching history as one of the most equally heartbreaking and heartwarming programs I have ever been so highly blessed to come across.
 I’ve been watching the continuation of the 1963-1989 British sci-fi/drama on and off for 10 years now, but not for the main reasons most Whovians tune in.
 It’s not for the time-travel plots (which I admit I rarely understand fully because that’s just not how my brain works) or the special effects or makeup or monsters or even just the Doctor himself—it’s for the Doctor’s relationships with his companions and the actors who portray their bonds so authentically and beautifully.
 Plus Murray Gold’s scores are pretty terrific too.

 - The Cast.
 At the moment I’m writing this, I don’t recall having seen a bad performance on Doctor Who, barring those from child actors because I find most child actors to be quite bad.
 (Sorry, kids.)
 But the adults are A+.
 I’d be here forever if I was going to gush about the complete cast of 10 series, so let me make a blanket statement and say that everyone who stars regularly in this drama runs the gambit of emotions, and they all successfully make you feel every inch of every emotion their characters are going through.
-It’s hard not sympathize with them, even if you don’t like them or disagree with their actions or opinions in the moment.
+It’s hard not sympathize with them, even if you don’t like them or you disagree with their actions or opinions in the moment.
 In fact, four of my favorite actors, people whose careers I now follow, come from this show: Peter Capaldi, David Tennant, Matt Smith and Jenna Coleman.
-I believe that Peter Capaldi (12) is the best overall actor to helm the main role, though I believe David Tennant (10) was best suited as the embodiment of all things that encompass the Doctor, which I say in spite of the fact that Matt Smith (11) was my favorite Doctor.
+I believe that Peter Capaldi (12) is the best overall actor to helm the main role, though I believe David Tennant (10) was probably best suited as the embodiment of all things that encompass the Doctor, which I say in spite of the fact that Matt Smith (11) was my favorite Doctor.
 Clear as mud?
 I promise it makes sense, at least in my head.
 I don’t think any actor has captured the Doctor’s alien quality, his naked vulnerability or his ferocity better than Peter Capaldi.
 I found David Tennant’s talents to be best conveyed through the pathos, confident charm and depth of darkness he gave his Doctor.
 His eyes, his eyes!
 What he said with his eyes… And Matt Smith was a wonderful successor to fan favorite Tennant (no, I’m not mentioning Tom Baker except to say I’m not mentioning Tom Baker!
 I’m not talking about Classic Who here!), capturing a similar tone but adding a special touch of whimsical warmth, optimism and understanding, as I believe 11 to be the Doctor most accepting of change so far.
 As for Jenna Coleman, by virtue of playing the companion who impresses me the most, she was the actress who impressed me the most.
 She gave Clara enough strength and bite and heart that I admired the character regardless of all her faults and the hate she gets.
 As the reigning Queen of Unpopular Opinions, yes, I am a Clara fan.
 Absolutely.
 And you can’t be a Clara fan without being a Jenna Coleman fan.

 - The 9th Doctor: I haven’t made it through the whole of series 1, but I’ve always been fond of 9.
 I can relate to someone forlorn and eccentric, sad but strong.